-Ecstasy (MDMA) has had two lives (so far).
+Ecstasy (aka MDMA) has had two lives (so far).
 It's sort of a strange drug.
-Chemically, it's related to speed (methamphetamine), but its effects are sort of like a psychedelic (the class of drugs that includes LSD and “magic mushrooms”).
+Chemically, it's related to speed (methamphetamine), but its effects are sort of like a psychedelic.
 It tends to give people an unusual insight into their personal history and a great feeling of empathy or compassion for themselves and other people.
 At first, Ecstasy was an obscure (and legal) drug used in psychotherapy.
-In the 1990s, it became a big "club drug," especially popular for all-night "raves" (basically dance parties with a DJ).
+Then starting in the 1990s, it became a big "club drug," especially popular for all-night raves.
 Raves were very popular in England, but also in the US and other countries.
 Because it seemed like people were having fun with ecstasy, it was immediately made illegal (I'm sort of kidding, but only sort of).
 In England, where the rave scene was really huge, there were also some deaths among ecstasy users.
-These appeared to be associated with dehydration -- apparently at least for some people, taking a fairly powerful drug and dancing for 12 hours straight is not such a good idea even if you're 17 years old.

 There were also some studies with monkeys that supposedly proved that ecstasy caused horrible brain damage -- but it turned out that the most famous monkey study was so poorly designed and run that many people figured that the researcher deliberately faked the study to make esctasy look bad (as you might expect, it's much better for your scientific career to do studies that prove drugs are bad than to do studies that prove they aren't harmful).